-As a company, we will endeavor to evolve and improve the access and facilities our properties provide by making 'reasonable adjustments' to help our disabled customers enjoy their visit.
+As a company, we will endeavor to evolve and improve the access and facilities our properties provide by making 'reasonable adjustments' to help our disabled clients enjoy their visit.
 Unfortunately, there are some premises where alterations would be detrimental to the wellbeing of the building, which may lead to certain access points and facilities being impossible to provide.
 In this situation, we will seek to provide an alternative shopping location where possible.

 Watches of Switzerland USA appreciates the importance of having a website that is easily viewed and used by all, regardless of any disability.
-Below you will find the measures we have taken to ensure all our customers have an excellent experience.
+Below you will find the measures we have taken to ensure all our clients have an excellent experience.
 Please let us know if you have any questions or feedback regarding the accessibility of this site or if you experience any difficulty using it.